see dates and sign up for PLUM'S Seasonal 5-DAY sessions

 The lion's gate!
 How fitting!

-Ampère Victor Hugo is the city's center for antique trade and has begun to flourish into a bustling desirable place to live.
+Ampère Victor Hugo is the city's center for antiques shops and has begun to flourish into a bustling desirable place to live.
 It is teeming with a classic warm teahouse flair, while at the same time maintaining its identity as a historical center for the art of interior decoration, Lyonnais style.
 Many of the antique shops from the original quartier are going strong, but a careful eye spots chic fashion boutiques for the prim high-maintenance stay at home moms looking for that creative touch.
 Craft shops bloom like fragile wildflowers, with knitting and patchwork clubs regularly gathering in creative ateliers, while the antique elite hold their own in their long established trading houses.
 A sprinkling of cherished mom and pop toy and game boutiques forge their anchor-like presence on corners here and there.
 The one-lane thoroughfares are narrow and the architecture dates to the Belle Epoch, so naturally the light is soft and shadows manage to dominate just about everywhere along the small canyon-like side streets.
 All the more to draw you in with little nests of warmth, my dear.

 Shut the door behind you when you come in,